cybercog/php-contracts-weblog/CONTRIBUTING.md

 Pull requests for bug fixes must be based on the current stable branch.

-We are trying to keep backwards compatibility breaks in Weblog Contracts to an absolute minimum.
+We are trying to keep backwards compatibility breaks in Weblog PHP Contracts to an absolute minimum.
 Please take this into account when proposing changes.

 Due to time constraints, we are not always able to respond as quickly as we would like.
 Please do not take delays personal and feel free to remind us if you feel that we forgot to respond.